 NATO’s role in energy security

-Allies recognise that the disruption of energy supply could affect the security of their societies and have an impact on NATO's military operations.
-While these issues are primarily the responsibility of national governments, NATO continues to consult on energy security and further develops the capacity to contribute to energy security, concentrating on areas where NATO can add value.
+The disruption of energy supply could affect the security of their societies and have an impact on NATO's military operations.
+While these issues are primarily the responsibility of national governments, NATO continues to consult on energy security and further develops the capacity to contribute to energy security, concentrating on areas where it can add value.
 To this end, NATO seeks to enhance its strategic awareness of energy developments with security implications; develop its competence in supporting the protection of critical energy infrastructure; and work towards significantly improving the energy efficiency of the military.

 Enhancing strategic awareness of the security implications of energy developments